snek152/ts-lib-template/README.md

 > An easy way to create a TypeScript library without hassle.

 `ts-lib-template` is a template for creating a TypeScript library.
-It comes built in with many common utilities, such as git hooks
+It comes built in with many common utilities, such as git hooks, documentation generators, version bumps, and more.

 ## Getting Started